 Granada is an excellent place to explore any time of year, but November brings with it the International Jazz Festival of Granada (November 1–10, 2019), which runs throughout the beginning of the month.

 Established in 1980, it's one of Europe's oldest jazz festivals and has attracted top musicians such as Herbie Hancock, Miles Davis, Dizzy Gillespie, Wayne Shorter, and Oscar Peterson over the years.

 Rich in history and located in the foothills of the Sierra Nevada mountains, Granada is home to tons of medieval architecture, including royal palaces from the 1100s, government buildings from the Moorish occupation, and lush orchards and reflecting pools from the Nasrid dynasty.

 Granada is also known for its delicious tapas, and you can take a walking tapas tour to expand your culinary horizons while taking in the scenery of the city.

 Puerto de la Cruz, Canary Islands

-Toward the end of November, Puerto de la Cruz in Tenerife hosts the San Andres Festival where the Arrastre de Los Cacharros ("dragging of the pots and pans") takes place.
-It's a noisy and chaotic event accompanied by festive drinking because it also coincides with the opening of the new wines.
+Toward the end of November, Puerto de la Cruz in Tenerife hosts the San Andres Festival (November 29 & 30, 2019) where the Arrastre de Los Cacharros ("dragging of the pots and pans") takes place.
+It's a noisy and chaotic event accompanied by festive drinking—the date also coincides with the opening of the season's new wines.